Fee Simple - Explained

 The most common forms of fee simple with limitations include:

-Fee Simple Defeasible Fee simple defeasible ownership means that a condition (or multiple conditions) is/are attached to a transfer of the property.
+Fee simple defeasible ownership means that a condition (or multiple conditions) is/are attached to a transfer of the property.
 The deed will include language directing that if a certain event occurs, the transfer of the property from the prior owner to the current owner is undone and the property either reverts back to the original owner or to an identified third party.

 - Example: The Jones Family Trust owns a historic home in fee simple.
 The home is located on the edge of University A's campus.
 The Trust transfers (sells) the property University A. The deed indicates that University A receives the property in Fee Simple.
 However, it directs that ownership of the land may be reclaimed by the trust (or the beneficiaries of the trust if not in existence at that time) if the property is ever used for any purpose other than a classroom.
 Even though the deed did not expressly include the words "defeasible", the intent is to transfer the property in fee simple defeasible to the University.
 If the University ever violates these terms, the trust will be able to bring legal action to undo the transfer.
 If successful, fee simple rights will revert back to the trust.
 As such, the University will own the land in fee simple defeasible in perpetuity (forever).

 Fee simple determinable ownership interest in land automatically ends or terminates if a specific occurrence or non-occurrence happens.
 A fee simple defeasible simply allows a beneficiary holding a remainder interest to undo or terminate the transfer of ownership upon a specific occurrence of non-occurrence.

-Fee Simple Subject to Condition Subsequent - This type of fee simple ownership places a specific condition in the transfer of ownership.
+Fee Simple Subject to Condition Subsequent places a specific condition in the transfer of ownership.
 If this condition occurs or fails to occur, a future interest holder (the interest holder at the time of the condition's trigger) has the option to void or terminate the transfer of ownership.